 Doing business in Thailand – Company formation

-So, you are thinking of doing business in Thailand – company formation will probably be required.
+So, you are thinking of doing business in Thailand – company formation, work permit & visa will probably be required.
 Maybe buying some land or buying/making a house here in Koh Phangan maybe.
 Perhaps you are thinking of making a business here only.
 Some small type of cottage industry or maybe even a colossal import export business tapping into international trading.
 In any case you will most probably need to create a Thai limited liability company.
 Here I will attempt to illuminate some of the most often asked about and most important aspects of doing business in Thailand.

 How do I work legally in Thailand?